150 Richland Campground to 'Hidden Hollow' on the OHT

 near road in 'Hidden Hollow'

-Richland Creek Wilderness: can be accessed from all directions, there's too many to give all the possible routes, which you choose largely depends on where you're coming from.
+Richland Campground Trailhead: Statistics Chart 151 Richland Creek Wilderness can be accessed from all directions, there's too many to give all the possible routes, which you choose largely depends on where you're coming from.
 Today I came in from the north, first I drove Hwy.
 74 out of Mount Judea to Bass which is where the pavement ends.
 At the south end of Bass where a new bridge is going in, cross Cave Creek on NC 5070 (some maps call this road Cave Creek Rd. on others it's Bass Rd.).

 Stay on NC5070 up the mountain to the 3-way intersection near the northwest corner of Richland Creek Wilderness.
 Here veer to the left on NC 5080, stay on NC 5080 passing Iceledo Gap then Dickey Junction.
 Then you'll cross the county line where the road changes names to Searcy County 1, perhaps better known as Forest Road 1205 or Falling Water Road.
 Continue south to the campground entrance right after crossing Richland Creek on the concrete bridge.
 From where the pavement ends in Bass to Richland Creek Campground is about 14 miles.